 The Clark County Sheriff's Office is looking to add quality individuals to our team.
-Corrections Officers are individuals who have a desire to provide a safe and secure environment.
+Merit Deputy are individuals who have a desire to provide a safe and secure environment.
 While the work has routine, each day offers something new.
 Individuals looking for a career change can earn while they learn on the job.

 The Clark County Sheriff's Office offers full medical and dental insurance to employees.

 Clark County Government employees are eligible to receive free concierge, primary care medical services at BluMine Health Care Centers.
 Our experienced Nurse Practitioners provide you, your spouse and your eligible dependents (ages 2-26 and if still considered a dependent), comprehensive, front-line primary care with no copays and no deductibles.
 Services include annual physicals and screenings, sick visits, basic lab work, chronic condition management, weight management and more.

 Must be enrolled in county health insurance plan.